top of page

 The urban population is growing globally, and so does the demand for housing and accommodation.
 This means the growing intensity of construction-related activities and, consequently, increasing construction and demolition waste (C&DW) generation.
 This calls for action as, currently, C&DW already comprises one of the largest waste streams in the EU and Iceland.
 Even though C&DW recovery rates are high, their recovery leaves room for improvement as it is predominantly low-grade (for instance, backfilling).
 To preserve the value of construction materials and thus keep them on the market as long as possible, the implementation of circular economy principles in the construction sector is necessary.
 This would result in reducing the amount of not only C&DW produced but also the raw materials used.
 Building materials are responsible for around half of the carbon footprint of an Icelandic building during its lifetime.

 Doing so requires developing solid and systematised knowledge of circular economy principles regarding construction processes.
-This is why, in the CIRCON project, we aim to create practical guidelines, emphasising circular building design as everything starts with the plan and design.
-These guidelines would include the specificity of Icelandic and Polish construction sectors, and they will be disseminated among the key stakeholders in the sectors.
-This will be done to familiarise the key actors with optimal building design regarding not only buildings' longevity and durability but also their sustainability and material circulation through possible reusing of building components after its deconstruction.
+This is why, in the CIRCON project, we aimed to create practical guidelines, emphasising circular building design as everything starts with the plan and design.
+These guidelines included the specificity of Icelandic and Polish construction sectors and were disseminated among the key stakeholders in the sectors.
+This was done to familiarise the key actors with optimal building design regarding not only buildings' longevity and durability but also their sustainability and material circulation through possible reusing of building components after its deconstruction.

 Main objectives

-The project aims to strengthen the implementation of circular economy principles in the Icelandic and Polish construction sectors through:
+The project aimed to strengthen the implementation of circular economy principles in the Icelandic and Polish construction sectors through:

 1. Creation of practical guidelines on circular economy implementation in building design, including Icelandic and Polish market characteristics, needs, and specific Icelandic geographical and resource conditions.